Shane Claiborne

-Biography
+Early life and education

-Claiborne grew up in east Tennessee.
+Claiborne was born July 11, 1975, and grew up in Maryville, Tennessee.
 His father, who was a Vietnam War veteran, died when Shane was 9 years old.
-A graduate of Eastern University, where he studied sociology and youth ministry, Claiborne did his final academic work for Eastern University at Wheaton College in Illinois.
-While at Wheaton, Claiborne did an internship at Willow Creek Community Church.
-He has done some graduate work at Princeton Theological Seminary, but took a leave of absence, and now is a part of The Alternative Seminary in Philadelphia.
+During his childhood, he attended a Methodist church.
+After being invited to a Pentecostal church by high school friends, he became a Christian and was baptized.
+He studied sociology and youth ministry at Eastern University and obtained a Bachelor of Arts in 1997.

-Claiborne worked alongside Mother Teresa during a 10-week term in Calcutta.
+During his studies, Claiborne worked alongside Mother Teresa during a 10-week term in Calcutta.
 He has written about how his work with Mother Teresa impacted him and made him realize the need to support a consistent life ethic, to protect all human life from conception to natural death.
 He spent three weeks in Baghdad with the Iraq Peace Team (IPT), a project of Voices in the Wilderness and Christian Peacemaker Teams.
 He was witness to the military bombardment of Baghdad as well as the militarized areas between Baghdad and Amman.
 As a member of IPT, Claiborne took daily trips to sites where there had been bombings, visited hospitals and families, and attended worship services during the war.
-He also continues to serve as a board member for the nationwide Christian Community Development Association which was founded by the authors and community developers, John Perkins and Wayne Gordon.